 - Their eyes don’t have lids but are protected by nictitating membranes.
 These membranes are thin enough to allow light to pass through.

 The red-eyed tree frog’s appearance is unmistakable and utterly splendiferous.
-The first thing you’ll notice are the bulging, brilliantly red eyes with vertical, catlike pupils.
+The first thing you’ll notice is the bulging, brilliantly red eyes with vertical, catlike pupils.
 These eyes are adaptations to startle would-be predators when they suddenly open.
-The eyes also give the frog excellent night vision, since red-eyed tree frogs are nocturnal.
+The eyes also give the frog excellent night vision since red-eyed tree frogs are nocturnal.

 Besides the red eyes, the frog has a bright green upper body, with light blue and yellow or cream stripes along its sides.
 The upper part of its legs is turquoise blue, its feet are red or orange, and its belly is white, with fragile skin.
 Males and females look alike, but males are a little smaller than females.

 The adult red-eyed tree frog is a carnivore and will basically eat any animal that it can fit into its mouth.
-Since the frog is so tiny these animals are usually insects such as grasshoppers and crickets or even amphibians smaller than itself.
-On the other hand, when the tadpoles first hatch they are so small that the only prey they can handle include plankton, algae, bits of carrion and bacteria.
+Since the frog is so tiny, these animals are usually insects such as grasshoppers and crickets or even amphibians smaller than themselves.
+On the other hand, when the tadpoles first hatch, they are so small that the only prey they can handle include plankton, algae, bits of carrion, and bacteria.
 As they grow, they can take larger items such as fruit flies.

 Scientists don’t know the exact number of red-eyed tree frogs in the world, but their population is stable and appears to be healthy.
 Like other amphibians, they display the effects of pollution and other environmental problems earlier than other animals.
-Studying these little frogs can clue humans in to changes in the environment and climate.View all 106 animals that start with R
+Studying these little frogs can clue humans into changes in the environment and climate.View all 111 animals that start with R

 Red-Eyed Tree Frog FAQs (Frequently Asked Questions)